mohbil123/fhir-data/README.md

-├── Dockerfile                 # Docker setup file for containerising the app ├── docker-compose.yml         # Docker Compose configuration for running MySQL and the app ├── requirements.txt           # Python dependencies └── README.md                  # This file
+├── Dockerfile                 # Docker setup file for containerising the app ├── docker-compose.yml         # Docker Compose configuration for running MySQL and the app ├── requirements.txt           # Python dependencies ├── main.py                    # Entry point to run the application
+└── README.md                  # This file

 ```

 ## Setup Guide